 Wintertime is never better than when you’re snuggled up on Christmas Eve.
 This fully personalised first Christmas storybook from Letterfest is filled with unique details – you can even choose the skin colour that best suits your child!

-They may be too young to really enjoy opening their presents, but now is a good time to choose stocking that you’ll both love to hang out year after year.
-We like this one by My 1st Years.
-It features an envelope where children are able to place a letter to Father Christmas.
+They may be too young to enjoy opening their presents, but now is a good time to choose or make a stocking that you’ll both love to hang out year after year.
+This cute little knitted number is from The White Company.

 It would hardly be Christmas without a pair of festive PJs to cuddle up in on Christmas Eve.
-We love this cute Christmas pudding romper from The Essential One for £9.99.
+We love this cute Rd Reindeer sleepsuit from JoJo Maman Bebe for £17.00.

-For those household where weaning is well underway, you may be wondering what to give your baby for Christmas dinner.
+For those households where weaning is well underway, you may be wondering what to give your baby for Christmas dinner.
 Adult meals are often far too salty to be pureed, so we love this Jingle Belly Christmas Dinner pouch by Ella’s Kitchen.
-Suitable for 7 month +, the pouch contains turkey and all the usual trimmings – potatoes, carrots, parsnips, cranberries, and even sprouts!
+Suitable for 7 months +, the pouch contains turkey and all the usual trimmings – potatoes, carrots, parsnips, cranberries, and even sprouts!

 Travelling with a baby